Skip to content

 Why this canton shifts the priorities

 In Canton Jura, flat roofs on commercial buildings and multi-family homes represent the largest untapped solar area.
 Jura has integrated MuKEn principles into its cantonal energy law.
 New buildings must meet self-generation requirements, and heating replacements favour renewable systems.
 The combination of heat pump and PV is the standard setup for single- and multi-family homes.
-Jura is small, rural, and served by BKW, SEDD (Delémont), and FMB.
+Jura is small, rural, and served by BKW and the Services industriels de Delémont (SID).
 Despite the Jura-arc topography, PV on agricultural and industrial roofs is very profitable: large unshaded surfaces, high self-consumption, and household tariffs of 28–32 Rp./kWh.
 Payback typically lands at 11–13 years thanks to Pronovo and the tax deduction.

 • In Canton Jura, load distribution, wind uplift and roof-skin protection must be resolved before ordering materials.